alex1600/kiwi-dev/UNITY/DiscordRPC/readme.md

 # Make your Discord BotID

-First you need to here https://discord.com/developers/applications connect you with your account and create new app
+First you need to go here https://discord.com/developers/applications connect you with your account and create new app

 ![](https://cdn.discordapp.com/attachments/877432819746488380/889124001983643698/unknown.png)